 Discover some of the many benefits that Community College can offer you!

-Apply today and join us for classes on August 24!
+Start your new year with Ivy Tech!
+Apply today and join us for classes starting January 19.

 As broken down in an article by Community College Daily, according to a new report from the Community College Research Center (CCRC), earning a few community college credits can benefit four-year college students’ academic, STEM, and employment outcomes without increasing their student loan debt